A+FS Network Newsletter 04/2014

 Dear Agriculture & Food Security Network members

-We very much appreciate your inputs on this issue or future newsletter.
-Please feel free to send us any ideas, news or documents that might be relevant to the network.
-Your feedbacks will help us to improve the newsletter and to make learning more effective.
+We very much appreciate all recommendations concerning this Newsletter.
+Please feel free to send us any ideas, news or documents that might be relevant to the Network.
+Your feedbacks will help us improve the Newsletter and to make learning more effective.

 With Best Wishes

 The WB Conference (24-27 March 2014) is a good opportunity to assess global and regional trends in a complex and multisectoral environment.
 It also helped to identify commonalities among various past and ongoing SDC-supported interventions in land governance:

 - demand orientation